collinswakholi/ArcusStageControl/README.md

 The role of the developed MATLAB class (myArcus.m) is to translate comamnds from MATLAB to the text commands that can be understood by the **_"GUI_CMD_exe"_** that runs the Motor/Stage.

 To Run your Motor/Stage, check the _"gui_cmd.txt"_ file, Be sure to edit it to suit your hardware.
 For further information concerning this read _"README.txt"_.
+Example of controlling stage can be found in the _"Test_run.m"_ file